-- Family Tours – Whether you are taking the train ride up White Pass Summit in Skagway on our Bennet Lake Scenic Journey or petting the Husky puppies on our Sled Dog & Musher Camp tour, I always would recommend bringing a 50 mm lens with you for any tour.
+- Family Tours – Whether you are taking the train ride up to White Pass Summit or Bennet Lake in Skagway or petting the husky puppies on our Sled Dog & Musher Camp tour, I always recommend bringing a 50 mm lens with you for any tour.
 It is great for capturing detail and portraits, regardless of what tour you’re on.
 Save the selfies for your iPhone and take that “framer” picture of your friends or family with this universal lens!

 6. What are the best tours for Southeast Alaska photography?

-Obviously, all of our tours provide amazing opportunities for Alaska cruise photos.
+Obviously, all of our tours provide amazing photo opportunities for your Alaska adventures.
 Now that you know what lens to use and when to use it, it’s time to figure out what tour you’re going to put your new skills to use on!
-Below are my Alaska travel tips for tours I would recommend for different subject matter in Juneau, Skagway, and Ketchikan.
+Below are the tours I would recommend for different subject matter in Juneau, Skagway, and Ketchikan.

 - Helicopter Dogsled & Glacier Excursion – A bucket list trip including a helicopter ride offering a majestic aerial view of the Juneau Icefield and Mendenhall Glacier, as well as a meet and greet and sled dog ride on top of Herbert Glacier with our Musher Camp guides and real Alaskan sled dogs!

-- Glacier Canoe Paddle & Trek – One of our most adventurous tours offered, the Paddle & Trek tour offers Alaska photography opportunities from water, land, and ice!
+- Glacier Canoe Paddle & Trek – One of our most adventurous tours offered, the Paddle & Trek tour offers glacier photography opportunities from water, land, and ice!
 Start out with a canoe paddle across Mendenhall Lake to the base of Mendenhall Glacier.
-Next, gear up and get ready for your two-hour hike onto the glacier itself where you can drink glacier water and possibly even step inside an ice cave!
+Next, gear up and get ready for your two-hour hike onto the glacier itself!

 - Whale Watch Tour – A Juneau and Southeast Alaska photography classic.
-Hop on a 2-hour boat ride in Auke Bay where you will have guaranteed sightings of whales, including Humpbacks and sometimes Orcas!
+Hop on a 2-hour boat ride in Auke Bay where you will have guaranteed sightings of the magnificent Humpback whales!

 - Bennet Lake Scenic Journey – Start out with a train ride up and over White Pass Summit into Yukon Territory and Canada.
 Finish with a coach tour back down via the legendary Klondike Highway that parallels the train route.
-With various stops along the way, this tour offers some of the best opportunities for Alaska cruise photos.
+With various stops along the way, this tour offers some of the best opportunities for incredible landscape photos.

-- Glacier Point Wilderness Safari – For a diverse photographic experience, the Glacier Point tour first includes a scenic boat ride to Glacier Point.
-Follow this with a canoe paddle across a remote lake up to Davidson Glacier.
+- Glacier Point Wilderness Safari – For a diverse photographic experience, the wilderness safari tour first includes a scenic boat ride to Glacier Point.
+Follow this with a canoe paddle up to Davidson Glacier.
 Incorporating multiple tour experiences in one!

 - Neets Bay Bear Watch & Flightseeing – Perfect for anyone interested in getting some potential phenomenal bear shots.
-Start off with a scenic helicopter ride out to Neets Bay.
-Followed with a hike to multiple viewing platforms overlooking the Salmon Hatchery and various bear hot spots!
+Start off with a scenic floatplane ride out to Neets Bay.
+Followed by a hike to a viewing platform overlooking the Salmon Hatchery and various bear hot spots!

 - Misty Fjords Flightseeing – Arguably one of our best flightseeing tours overall!
 You get the opportunity to photograph the deepest fjord in the world!
-Take some unique Alaska cruise photos when you land on the water and step out on the float plane pontoons.
+Take some unique Misty Fjords photos when you land on the water and step out on the floatplane pontoons.

 So What’re You Waiting For?

-The last of my Alaska Travel tips: Now that you’re an Alaska photography pro, simply have fun and be safe!
+The last of my Alaska photo tips: now that you’re an Alaska photography pro, simply have fun and be safe!